dienluong/mvmv/README.md

 # mvmv

-A package that performs batch renaming and moving of files that supports shell glob wildcards.
+A NodeJS package that performs batch renaming and moving of files that supports shell glob wildcards.
 You can use it by importing it into your code or use it as a command on the terminal.

 ### In-code Use
 ```